f-edwards/intermediate_stats/index.md

 1. Master maximum likelihood estimation and its application through a variety of generalized linear models
 2. Develop expertise in advanced statistical programming and data visualization
-3. Develop the ability to design and conduct quantitative criminological resaerch
+3. Develop the ability to design and conduct quantitative criminological research

 ## Expectations